rbiegacz/Udacity-CarND/CarND-Behavioral-Cloning-P3-master/project_writeup.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+### Training Set

+When it comes to training set I recorded the following:
+a) 3 full laps
+b) 1 full lap driven in an opposite direction
+c) Recovery from a situation that a car is on the right edge of the road
+d) Recovery from a situation that a car is on the left edge of the road

+During the learning process I take into account images from centeral, right and left camera (as it is presented below):
+[[!image1]

 ### Model Architecture and Training Strategy